Black sea bass: Lifecycle and reproduction

 Females live to around 8 years of age while males can live to 12 years old.
 This species is a slow growing fish and they reach sexual maturity at between one and three years old.
 They are protogynous hermaphrodites, the majority of them begin life as females and then change to males.
 The stimulus for the change is not known but it is thought that the largest females change sex in response to a shortage of males within a spawning group.
 These fishes spawn from January to July with the smaller females producing as few as 30,000 eggs while the larger females can produce 500,000 eggs.
-Their eggs are pelagic and have a diameter of 0.9-1.0mm.
+Their eggs are pelagic and have a diameter of 0.9-1.0 mm.
 They hatch 75 hours after laying, in water temperatures of 16 °C. The larvae are pelagic until they grow to around 13 mm in length when they change to a demersal or estuarine habit.